-Whether dry, normal, combination, or acne-prone skin, there is a specific toner that will address your skin concerns.
-It's even better to know the active ingredient suitable for your skin type that will effectively combat your skin woes.
+Whether dry, normal, combination, or acne-prone skin, there is a specific ingredient that will address your skin concerns.
+It's better to know the active ingredient suitable for your skin type so it can effectively combat your skin woes.

-A gentle toner is made with glycerin or hyaluronic acid are suitable for most skin types, even for sensitive skin.
+Gentle products made with glycerin or hyaluronic acid are suitable for most skin types, even for sensitive skin.
 These ingredients hydrate the skin and keep it plump.
 Some products also include niacinamide as one of the key ingredients.
-This soothes redness from acne and minimizes the appearance of pores.
+This ingredient soothes redness from acne and minimizes the appearance of pores.

 Look for hydrating toners with ingredients such as hyaluronic acid or glycerin.
 These can give you the extra hydration you need.
 But of course, keep in mind that even if some of the products in your skincare routine contain moisturizing ingredients does not mean you can skip the moisturizer!

 Combination type is when the skin is oily in some areas such as the T-zone and drier on some spots.
 Because of this, the nose pores appear larger than pores on the cheeks and jawline.
-A toner possessing both soothing and hydrating properties nourishes the skin and reduces oil at once.
+A product possessing both soothing and hydrating properties nourishes the skin and reduces oil at once.
 For soothing ingredients, look for Centella Asiatica or aloe vera.

-The best ingredients for oily skin are alpha-hydroxy acids or AHAs and glycolic acid.
-For a healthier option, choose natural ingredients like tea tree oil and witch hazel.
-These minimize pores and effectively removes excess oil and dirt.
+The best ingredients for oily skin are alpha-hydroxy acids or AHAs like glycolic acid.
+For more gentle options, choose natural ingredients like tea tree oil and witch hazel.
+These minimize pores and effectively remove excess oil and dirt.

-If you have combination skin, you'd want to look for a toner that addresses both the oily T-zone and the dry areas of the skin.
-A good balance would be a lightweight hydrating toner.
-The best would be to try it out and see how your skin reacts and feels after application.
+If you have combination skin, you'd want to look for a product that addresses both the oily T-zone and the dry areas of the skin.
+The best would be to try out the product and see how your skin reacts and feels after application.
 For this one, balance is key!

 For oily skin, an exfoliating toner can be beneficial.
 Look for ingredients such as salicylic acid, a beta-hydroxy acid that is lipid-soluble, making it an attractive ingredient for oily skin.
 It has the ability to penetrate inside pores and remove oil and debris.
 Make sure to patch test before adding to your regimen.

-Fortunately, Benzoyl peroxide products are accessible in any drugstore.
-This is available in a form of gel or facial wash with 5% of benzoyl peroxide, and it is best for removing bacteria on your skin and reducing the appearance of acne scarring.
+Products with benzoyl peroxide are available in gel or facial wash forms in 5% concentrations.
+This ingredient is best for removing bacteria on your skin and reducing the appearance of acne scarring.
 However, this may cause irritation to sensitive skin.